rishawsingh/Directing_Customers_To_Subscription/README.md

 # Directing_Customers_To_Subscription Through App Behaviour Analysis

+# Prequisites
+Libraries used for EDA are:
+- pandas
+- dateutil
+- matplotlib.pyplot
+- numpy
+- seaborn

 ## Challenge

 In this case study we will be working for a fintech company that wants to provide it's customers with a paid mobile app subscription that will allow them to track all of their finances in one place.